CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/B-hello-world/README.md

 Inside of `exercise.js` there's a line of code that will print "Hello world!".

 ### 1. Run the program

-- Open a terminal window
-- Change directory to this folder (`cd exercises/B-hello-world`) - assuming you're at the project root
+('cd exercises/B-hello-world`) - assuming you're at the project root
 - Run the program using node (`node exercise.js`)

 ### 2. Experiment